Service Types

 • ELF or Mach-O binary.

-• Installed as a systemd service on the host.
+• Catch installs it as a systemd service on the host.

 • Use yeet run <svc> ./bin/<svc>.